JoonasVali/spaceblaster-ai/README.md

+Note that this project is [no longer maintained](https://github.com/JoonasVali/spaceblaster-ai/issues/4).

 # SpaceBlaster AI Narrator

 This is an AI narrator for the SpaceBlaster game.
 It uses a large language model to generate text based on the game state.